Graphic Design ABCs: A Glossary of Basic Design TermsResources December 4, 2014

 Initial Cap Big, capital letters which are found at the beginning of paragraphs or chapters.

-Inkjet Printer A printer which tiny ink droplets are spray electrostatically onto paper.
+Inkjet Printer A printer that electrostatically sprays tiny ink droplets onto paper.

 Invert Inversion of the tonal values or colors of an image.
 On an inverted image, black becomes white, blue becomes orange, etc.